 The soundtrack comes first: Planning the fireworks show begins with the musical score.
-DNA info reports that the music is the first thing to happen, with the soundtrack being nailed down as early as January.
+The music is the first thing to happen, with the soundtrack being nailed down as early as January.
 After the soundtrack is recorded, the pyrotechnics are choreographed to follow the music’s crests and valleys.

 Gary Souza of Pyro Spectaculars; Image courtesy of Gary Souza.

 Previously, 6sqft interviewed Gary Souza, a fireworks designer for Pyro Spectaculars, the firm responsible for creating and overseeing the big show.
 Souza is part of a multigenerational family business begun by Manuel de Sousa after he immigrated from Portugal to the San Francisco area in the early 1900s.
 The company now spans five generations and is responsible for providing fireworks for some of the biggest names in the sports and entertainment industries, including the Winter and Summer Olympics, Super Bowls, Disney, and at concerts for icons such as the Rolling Stones.
 A 35-year history of collaboration with Macy’s has helped the company to develop technology that allows for safer, more elaborate firework creations to come to life.